curtispuetz/pypp-docs/docs/external_libraries/introduction.md

 # External libraries introduction

-Py++ supports external libraries and uses [`pip`](https://en.wikipedia.org/wiki/Pip_(package_manager)) to make library management easy.
+Py++ supports external libraries and uses [`pip`](https://en.wikipedia.org/wiki/Pip_(package_manager)) and Python virtual environments to make library management easy.

 ## Installing a Py++ library to your project

-In order to use external libraries, you need to have a Python virtual environment installed in your Py++ project directory and the name of the virtual environment directory must be `.venv`.
+In order to use external libraries, you need to have a Python virtual environment installed in your Py++ project directory (at the same level as your `.pypp` directory) and the name of the virtual environment directory must be `.venv`.
 You can create that with this exact command:

 ```text
 python -m venv .venv
 ```

 When you install external libraries with `pip`, you should install them to this virtual environment.
-For example, with the virtual environment activated:
+For example, with the virtual environment activated, simply run:

 ```text
 pip install pypp-opengl